George Alencherry: Historical overview

 The Syro-Malabar liturgy was in a heavily Latinised state following the Synod of Diamper in 1599.
 Archdiocese of Angamaly, the ancient metropolitan see of the Syro-Malabar Church, was degraded as a suffragan diocese of the Padroado Latin Catholic Archdiocese of Goa and its all India jurisdiction was abolished.
 Although Syriac was retained as the sacred language, the liturgical books were modified to closely resemble the Roman Rite.
 For over three centuries, the Malabar Catholics were administered by Latin hierarchy.
 The cultural hegemony was generally supported by the papacy and the propaganda congregation.

-From 1934 onwards, popes encouraged a process of de-Latinisation which resulted in divergence of opinion among Syro-Malabar Catholics.
-Following the Second Vatican Council, the Archdiocese of Ernakulam–under the leadership of Joseph Parecattil–and its ecclesiastical province changed to a Latinised versus populum posture during Holy Qurbana.
-This same Latinized party advocated for a unified, Indianised (including the adoption of some Hindu customs) liturgy for all three sui juris churches–the Latin, Syro-Malabar and Syro-Malankara– in India.
+From 1934 onwards, popes encouraged a process of returning to the original liturgical traditions which resulted in divergence of opinion among Syro-Malabar Catholics.
+Following the Second Vatican Council, the Archdiocese of Ernakulam–under the leadership of Joseph Parecattil–and its ecclesiastical province changed as in the universal Church to a rubric in the celebration of the Mass versus populum.
+The Archdiocese advocated for a unified, Indianised (including the adoption of selected Indian customs for the Syro-Malabar Church.
 This move was opposed by the Congregation for the Oriental Churches and the Archdiocese of Changanacherry.
 This created liturgical and ideological disunity within the Syro-Malabar Church.

 In 1992, the Syro-Malabar Catholic Church was elevated to the status of a major archiepiscopal church with Ernakulam as the primatal see.
-In 1999, the Synod of the Syro-Malabar Church led by its then-Major Archbishop Varkey Vithayathil, drew up a formula of reunion by incorporating the ideals of both factions.
-The new pattern of liturgical celebration came to be known as the Synodal Form with pre-Anaphoral and post-Anaphoral parts of the liturgy celebrated versus populum like that in the Latin Church and the Anaphora celebrated ad orientem.
-However the formula was unimplemented by some dioceses, starting from that of Jacob Thoomkuzhy.
+In 1999, the Synod of the Syro-Malabar Church led by its then-Major Archbishop Varkey Vithayathil, drew up a formula of rubric (50:50) by incorporating the views of both factions.
+The new pattern of Mass celebration came to be known as the Synodal Form with pre-Anaphoral and post-Anaphoral part in versus populum and the Anaphora celebrated ad orientem.
+However the formula was rejected by the priests and laities of some dioceses, starting from that of Jacob Thoomkuzhy.
 Major Archbishop Varkey Vithayathil himself was forced to sign dispensation in his archdiocese, Ernakulam-Angamaly.